 3. A young person, especially child

 While only the last definition is the same with our intended meaning, the most common understanding of the string “kids” is the same as our intended meaning.
 Kid as defined as “a young goat” has no significant meaning to a broad base of the Internet users.
+Internet users will identify “.kids” for the purpose associated with our community.

 To establish that “kids” have a much broader understanding and relation to our community in the context of a TLD, we further observe that:

 Searching: kids goat